sftcd/surveys/README.md

 		Error: remove_overlap: Graphviz not built with triangulation library

 	Then you'll need a newer version of graphviz, sorry.
+The standard Ubuntu package seems to be a bit far behind what we need for these graphs.
+I had to follow [this](https://stackoverflow.com/questions/34228395/ubuntu-graphviz-sfdp-not-working) recipe to get around that.
+Graphviz still crashes for some of the more complex graphs though.

 ## clustertools scripts

 Documenting these is still a work-in-progres.
-As are a bunch of these scripts - these tend to be written in response to specific questions asked of the data.
-I'd expect this might mature more over time.
+As are a bunch of the scripts  themselves - these tend to have been written in response to specific questions asked of the data.
+I'd expect they might mature more over time.

 In the meantime, check the code, but here are some hints: